Slackadays/Chata/libchata/README.md

 | Standard pseudoinstructions | ☑️ |
 | CSR pseudoinstructions | ☑️ |

-*Currently available if you use Chata code instead

 ### ▫️ License

 Chatassembler is available with the MPL 2.0 license.
 This may or may not be easier to include in your project than the GPL, but this depends on your situation.